Uganda: Acholi Chief Castigates Catholic Church For Undermining Local Institutions With Their “Alien Beliefs”

 “The religious preaching says some of our cultural practices are, and condemn our beliefs, labelling them as satanic, why do they want to mediate in the subject between Emeritus Lawirwodi, David Onen Acana II and the current one Rwot Richard Santo Apire?”
 Rwot Obita

-For starters, a section of Acholi chiefs have since June 14, 2014 broken ranks with Lawirwodi David Onen Acana II when they held an election at Koch Labongo Amida Palace in Kitgum District that saw Rwot Richard Santo Apire of Atiak bestowed upon the title of Lawirwodi (paramount chief).
-This, despite the fact that other chiefs retained allegiance to David Onen Acana II of Payira as still a substantive Lawirwodi.
+For starters, a section of Acholi chiefs have since June 14, 2014 broken ranks with Lawirwodi David Onen Acana II, previously recognized as a “leader of leaders,” when they held an election at Koch Labongo Amida Palace in Kitgum District that saw Rwot Richard Santo Apire of Atiak bestowed upon the title of Lawirwodi (paramount chief or “leader of leaders”).
+This, despite the fact that other chiefs retained allegiance to David Onen Acana II of Payira as still Lawirwodi.

-The outburst of Rwot Ogenga John Obita who deputises Rwot Richard Santo Apire in Kitgum comes in the backdrop of accusations that the church seems supportive of Rwot David Onen Acana II whom they ‘deposed.’
+The outburst of Rwot Ogenga John Obita who deputizes Rwot Richard Santo Apire in Kitgum comes in the backdrop of accusations that the church seems supportive of Rwot David Onen Acana II whom they “deposed.”
+So the question they now pose is: how can an institution that came yesterday, in the span of historical time, become more important than long existing ones?

 Rwot Obita claimed that 31 out of 58 chiefs expressed their rejection of Rwot David Onen Acana during the election that took place in Kitgum on June 14, 2024.
-However, those in the Rwot Acana faction denounce some of the 31 chiefs who participated in the elections as not substantive.
+However, those in the Rwot Acana’s faction denounced some of the 31 chiefs who participated in the elections as not substantive.

-We don’t want to get into conflict with religious institutions because they have built strong education institutions in Acholi Sub Region and they have some of their positive social policies but unfortunately, they also want to control us,” Rwot Obita complained further.
+We don’t want to get into conflict with religious institutions because they have built strong education institutions in Acholi Sub Region and they have some of their positive social policies but unfortunately, they also want to control us,” Rwot Obita said.

-Rwot Obita also complained why a sone of the soil from Acholi has never been a bishop of Gulu Archdiocese.
+Rwot Obita also noted that an ethnic Acholi has never been a bishop of Gulu Archdiocese.

-Rwot Ogenga John Obita, in a sarcastic mood, attacked the Catholic Church for being part of the poverty in Acholi.
-He cited a Catholic Church supported UGX 8bn cassava project in Acholibur that he claimed benefited a few of the priests and corrupt elite from the area.
+Rwot Ogenga John Obita attacked the Catholic Church for being part of the poverty in Acholi.
+He cited a Catholic Church supported a $2 million cassava project in Acholibur that he claimed benefited a few of the priests and “corrupt elite” from the area.

-Christopher Ojera, the former Local Councilor III for Pabbo Sub County, an investigative journalist in based in Northern Uganda recently unearthed a scandal of the UGX 8 billion that indeed the funds ended in the hands of a few corrupt Catholic barons.
+Christopher Ojera, the former Local Councilor III for Pabbo Sub County, an investigative journalist based in the northern part of Uganda, recently unearthed a scandal–that some funds indeed ended in the hands of a few corrupt Catholic barons.

-“My finding was that part of the UGX 8 billion Cassava project funds got its way back to St. Joseph’s Cathedral, and part of the huge funds was used to maintain the luxurious lives of some clerics’, when half of the UGX 8 billion was used for kick-backs,” journalist Ojera claimed.
+“My finding was that part of the [$2 million] Cassava project funds got its way back to St. Joseph’s Cathedral, and part of the huge funds was used to maintain the luxurious lives of some clerics…” journalist Ojera claimed.